Assassin's Creed Odyssey: Additional content

-Reception

 Critical reception

-Assassin's Creed Odyssey received "generally favorable" reviews from critics according to review aggregator Metacritic.
+Assassin's Creed Odyssey received "generally favorable" reviews from critics according to review aggregator website Metacritic.
 Most critics agreed that Odyssey is a successful transformation for the series from stealth games to action role-playing games.

 The open world was generally praised; writing for GamesRadar, Sam Loveridge applauded the design of Greece and enjoyed the sense of exploration.
 Loveridge described the sidequests in Odyssey as a significant improvement when compared with previous installments in the series.
 In particular, he enjoyed how lengthy and polished some of the side quests are, adding that they became indistinguishable from the main quests.
 Alessandro Fillari from GameSpot applauded the team's attention to detail, and was impressed by how reactive the world is.
 He enjoyed the enormous scale of the world, but remarked that some features, such as Conquest battle, were underdeveloped and clashed with the themes of the main story.
 Tom Phillips from Eurogamer was also impressed by the scale of the world, and compared it favourably to The Witcher 3: Wild Hunt.
 Stephanie Clark, also from Eurogamer, added that "the sense of the true epic pervades the game" and believed that the campaign lived up to its Homeric inspiration.
 IGN's Brandin Tyrrel described the in-game version of Greece as "a stunning series of picturesque locales," but remarked that occasional graphical hiccups may hinder the experience.
 While some reviewers enjoyed the scope of its world and the cohesiveness of its gameplay system, Alex Navarro from Giant Bomb believed that the game was too repetitive and bloated with content.
 Andrew Webster, writing for The Verge further remarked that the abundance of systems diluted the experience, and exclaimed that Odyssey lost its identity as an Assassin's Creed game and became indistinguishable from other similar open world games.